 Just do as the locals do.
 Japanese culture has many unique rituals very different to our cultures and it is important to respect it.
 Two very important aspects of Japanese etiquette to abide by to ensure you aren’t perceived as rude are: removing shoes and bowing.
 If there are shoes in the entrance to a building, make sure to remove your shoes before you enter aswell, as wearing shoes indoors, particularly in homes, is seen as dirty and very rude.
 Likewise with bowing, just do it as the locals do: keeping your back and neck straight and bend at the waist and try to bow at the same angle as the person who is bowing to you.

-And so there we go, there are my top 10 travel tips for Japan!
+And so there we go, there are my top 10 travel tips for traveling to Japan for the first time as well as things to know before visiting Japan!
 Japan is an incredible place and I really hope you enjoy what this beautiful country has to offer!
 If you are thinking to move to Japan for a year check out this article on How To Work And Travel In Japan!

 Arigato gozaimasu (thankyou)!

-Like this post on 10 Top Travel Tips for Japan?
+Like this post on Traveling to Japan for the first time?
 Pin it for later!